peterdesmet/movebank2gbif/mapping.md

 #### [occurrenceID](http://rs.tdwg.org/dwc/terms/index.htm#occurrenceID)

 Recommended...
 SCD: I think this is better put under Event > eventID?
 Or can it go both places?
-The event-id is a unique ID for each dataset-record and can be retrieved from the data file `event-id`.
+The event-id is a unique ID for each dataset-record and can be retrieved from the data file `event-id` (this variable is always included).
 Note that when the same record is published in multiple datasets, the event-id will not be the same, so if this is a problem we can skip this one.

     275195086